NymdaFromSalad/RainbowCrack-NG/README.md

 - Go to .../RainbowCrack-NG/src (Wherever you cloned it)
 - Run nmake -f makefile.win
 Shouldn't break the linux, but who the fuck knows, if it did

+### Changes
+- Edited makefile.win to include the libraries
+- #include <unistd.h> only if not _WIN32
+- Replaced old libeay32.lib with libcrypto.lib
+- Switched to targer x64 ('cause OpenSSL)
+- Changed GetTableList for _WIN32 to work (don't know, why old one didn't and don't want to know.
+Just made 'Chat, j'ai pété' write a new one)
+- Added files for testing the modules

 ## OG README
 ### RainbowCrack-NG